strangesast/open62541_ua_server/README.md

 Example:  opcua-MTServer opcua.cfg

 opcua.cfg allows connections to multiple MTConnect Agents.
+The file is a CSV file.
 Each line contains <agent's url> and its poll frequency in seconds.

 Binary Releases
 -------